 Will I be paid?

 Jury payments are $40 per day for the first 6 days and $80 per day thereafter.
-This is paid to you via either direct deposit into the account nominated in the online Juror Portal, or a cheque mailed to your residential address.
+This is paid to you by direct deposit into the account nominated in the online Juror Portal.

 Under section 52 of the Juries Act 2000 (Vic), employers must pay their employees who are on jury service the difference between what they receive in jury payments and what they would reasonably expect to earn had they not attended for jury service.